 As always, if dictation is enabled and supported on the standard system dictation can be used with the keyboard microphone button (iOS) or associated hot key (macOS) as you would in any app.
-In addition, Drafts custom dictation interface can be opened via a number of methods:
+Also, Drafts custom dictation interface can be opened via several methods:

 - Tap and hold new draft (“+”) button: This opens the new draft options selector.
 Select “Dictate” to start a new draft via dictation.

 - “Dictate” option in text selection menu: Place your cursor in the editor, and hold as if making a text selection.
 The “Dictate” option will open Drafts custom dictation interface and insert the results at the cursor location.

-- Use the Widget/3D Touch: The Drafts Today widget has a microphone button which launches the app directly to dictation of a new draft.
+- Use the Widget/3D Touch: The Drafts Today widget has a microphone button that launches the app directly to dictation of a new draft.